Have a question? Let us help!

 Life At Calsouthern

 What is an online course like at CalSouthern?

-The course curriculum—including the books and materials—is no different than what you would find at a traditional university.
-You work through the course syllabus and submit assignments via email and through the CalSouthern Learning Center.
+The course curriculum – including the books and materials – is no different than what you would find at a traditional university.
+You work through the course syllabus and submit all assignments through the CalSouthern Online Learning Center.
 Your faculty mentor grades your work and provides timely feedback.
-Your faculty mentor is also available by email, phone and/or Skype to answer all of your questions and provide any guidance you may need.
-Exams are proctored by an online proctoring service, utilizing a webcam.
+Your faculty mentor is also available by email or phone to answer your questions and provide any guidance you may need.
+Be sure to use your CalSouthern email address for any and all communication with faculty.

-No. Courses at CalSouthern are online.
-Learners are invited to come to campus to attend lectures and events (which are also streamed live or made available on-demand for non-local students) or to visit with their academic advisors (appointments are requested).
-But you will not be required to come to the CalSouthern campus at any time.
+No. Courses at CalSouthern are online, and you will not be required to come to campus at any time.
+Learners are, however, invited to attend on-campus lectures and events (which may also be streamed live or made available on-demand for non-local students) or to visit with their Academic Advisors (appointments are requested).

 No. CalSouthern’s learning methodology is designed for the busy adult learner.
 There are no mandatory log-in times or group projects.
-Learners can study on their own schedule so that they can earn their degree without compromising their family lives or professional obligations.
+Learners can study on their own schedule so they can earn their degree without compromising their personal lives or professional obligations.

-The average time to completion for most bachelor’s and doctoral programs is four years, while most master’s programs take approximately two years (the MA in Psychology program is longer).
-However, you can work at your own pace and finish more quickly by taking more than one course simultaneously.
-The Juris Doctor program is four years in length.
+The average time of completion for most bachelor’s and doctoral programs is four years, while most master’s programs take approximately two years.
+However, you can work at your own pace and finish faster by taking more than one course simultaneously.

 Online learning is an extremely efficient and effective way to learn.
 In fact, a study conducted by the U.S. Department of Education (“Evaluation of Evidence-Based Practices in Online Learning: A Meta-Analysis and Review of Online Learning Studies”) found that students who took all or part of their instruction online performed better, on average, than those taking the same course through traditional face-to-face instruction.